-2.7 CPA Café may, in its sole discretion, confirm or otherwise verify or check, the truth and accuracy of any registration information provided by Affiliate.
-If at any time CPA Café, in its sole judgment and discretion, determines the Affiliate’s registration information to be misleading, inaccurate or untruthful, CPA Café may restrict, deny or terminate Affiliate’s account, Affiliate’s access and use of, and/or any benefits derived from Affiliate’s participation in the Program; CPA Café may also withhold payment of any commissions and/or other fees that may be or become due or payable to Affiliate.
+2.7 CPA Café may, in its sole discretion, confirm or otherwise verify or check, the truth and accuracy of any all information provided by Affiliate.
+If at any time CPA Café, in its sole judgment and discretion, determines that any information provided by Affiliate is misleading, inaccurate or untruthful, CPA Café may restrict, deny or terminate Affiliate’s account; Affiliate’s access and use of, and/or any benefits derived from Affiliate’s participation in the CPA Cafe; and the CPA Café may withhold payment of any commissions and/or other fees due Affiliate.

 2.9 Other than as provided in this Section 2, Affiliate may not sublease, rent, lease, sell, resell, outsource, broker or service any Offer, and any attempt to do so shall be null and void.

-3.1 Offers will be posted to the Program Site.
+3.1 Offers will be posted on the CPA Cafe.

-3.2 CPA Café grants the Affiliate a limited, non-exclusive, non-transferable right to download Offers from the Program Site and to publish the same on the Affiliate’s websites and in electronic mail correspondence sent by the Affiliate, all of which must be done in accordance with this Agreement, the CPA Café Policies, as amended from time to time, and the additional terms and conditions affixed to each of the said Offers.
+3.2 CPA Café grants the Affiliate a limited, non-exclusive, non-transferable right to publish the Offers on the approved Affiliate’s websites and in electronic mail correspondence sent by the Affiliate, all of which must be done in accordance with this Agreement, the CPA Café Policies and the additional terms and conditions affixed to each of the Offers.

 3.3 The Affiliate agrees not to modify, alter, misrepresent or embellish the Offer or any part of the Offer including without limitation any text or images provided by or on behalf of CPA Café or the Client in any way, directly or indirectly, without the express prior written consent of CPA Café.

-4.1 Subject to Section 4.2, CPA Café will pay to the Affiliate a commission (the “Commission”) monthly, net thirty (30) from the end of the month or calculated in accordance with the payment terms outlined in each Offer posted by CPA Café on the Program Site and set forth in an applicable Insertion Order for the Client approved billable Actions..
+4.1 Subject to Sections 4.2 and 4.8, CPA Café will pay to the Affiliate a commission (the “Commission”) monthly, net thirty (30) from the end of the month or calculated in accordance with the payment terms outlined in each Offer posted by CPA Café on the CPA Café.

-4.3 The Affiliate acknowledges and agrees that payment of Commissions may be delayed where the Affiliate has not provided CPA Café with a valid W-9 form and correct registration information and that in no case will CPA Café be liable to the Affiliate for any loss, costs or expenses directly or indirectly incurred by the Affiliate as the result of such delay.
+4.5 The Affiliate acknowledges and agrees that payment of Commissions may be delayed where the Affiliate has not provided CPA Café with a valid W-9 form, EIN and correct registration information and that in no case will CPA Café be liable to the Affiliate for any loss, costs or expenses directly or indirectly incurred by the Affiliate as the result of such delay.

-4.7 Payments to an Affiliate in accordance with this Section will be based upon the records kept by CPA Café and reported in CPA Café ‘s online reporting system and audited by the Clients, from time to time.
+4.8 Payments to an Affiliate in accordance with this Section will be based upon the records kept by CPA Café and reported in CPA Café’s online reporting system and audited by the Clients, from time to time.

-5.1 If CPA Café determines, in its sole discretion, that the Affiliate or Sub-Affiliate has engaged in any activity that CPA Café considers to be fraudulent or which might bring the reputation or standing of CPA Café into disrepute either with the general public or with the Clients or potential Clients of CPA Café , or otherwise that the Affiliate or Sub-Affiliate has engaged in activities which might be considered fraudulent, CPA Café may but will not be obligated to (a) suspend or terminate the Affiliate’s membership in the Program, without notice and (b) release to any third party, information relating to the identity and location of the Affiliate if required to do so in order to enforce these terms and conditions.
+5.1 If CPA Café determines, in its sole discretion, the Affiliate or Sub-Affiliate has engaged in any activity CPA Café considers to be fraudulent or which might bring the reputation or standing of CPA Café into disrepute either with the general public or with the Clients or potential Clients of CPA Café; CPA Café may: (a) suspend or terminate the Affiliate’s membership in the CPA Cafe, without notice and (b) release to any third party, information relating to the identity and location of the Affiliate in order to enforce these terms and conditions.

-5.2 In the event of a suspension or termination in accordance with paragraph 5.1 above, any Commission due and payable to the Affiliate in accordance with Section 4 at the time of suspension or termination will be deemed to be forfeited.
+5.2 In the event of a suspension or termination in accordance with paragraph 5.1 above, any Commission due and payable to the Affiliate in accordance with Section 4, will be deemed to be forfeited.

 5.3 For the purposes of this Agreement, fraudulent activity includes but is in no way limited to:

-(a) activity by the Affiliate or anyone for whom in law the Affiliate is responsible which is directly or indirectly intended to inflate the Commissions payable to the Affiliate;
+(b) activity which is directly or indirectly intended to inflate the Commissions payable to the Affiliate;

-(c) activity by the Affiliate or anyone for whom in law the Affiliate is responsible which is not in accordance with the Program; and
+(c) activity which is not in accordance with the CPA Cafe; and

-(d) activity which is determined by the Client, in its discretion, to be fraudulent.
+(d) activity which is determined by the Client, in its discretion, to be fraudulent or prohibited.